 Stereotype Applies To

 enumeration Inner Class

-Corresponds 10: An enumerated type.
+Corresponds To: An enumerated type.

 struct Inner Class

-Corresponds To: A 'struct' type.
+Struct Corresponds To: A 'struct' type.

 Attribute A keyword struct in variable definition.

 typedef Inner Class

 Corresponds To: A 'typedef' statement, where the parent is the original type name.

 union Inner Class

-Corresponds To: A union type.
+umon Corresponds To: A union type.

 Attribute A keyword union in variable definition.